 Do not bother with enabling this service.
 Disable it and save the bandwidth and battery-life expenditures for other endeavors.

-Rooting your device means that you have reset the device and have replaced the standard system with another system.
+Rooting your device means that you’ve reset the device and have replaced the standard system with another system.
 It would be synonymous with replacing Windows on your PC and installing Linux instead.
 You would definitely know if your device has been rooted and the below solutions are even an option.

 Online Nandroid Backup (discontinued)

 The backup process can be automated to run a schedule.
-Jury-rigging it to run a upload through another app upon successfully backing up becomes complicated.
+Jury-rigging it to run an upload through another app upon successfully backing up becomes complicated.
 Like adb, the backup process sometimes simply stalls indefinitely.
 Podcasting and other apps that may be downloading larger files in the background while the backup is running, seem especially prone to trigger such problems.
 Trusting the backup to run unsupervised on a schedule seems foolishly optimistic.